MicrosoftDocs/azure-docs/articles/purview/register-scan-amazon-rds.md

 **To prepare your RDS database with a CloudFormation template**:

-1. Download the [CloudFormation .yaml template](https://github.com/Azure/Azure-Purview-Starter-Kit/tree/main/Amazon/AWS/RDS) required for this procedure from the Microsoft Download site.
+1. Download the [CloudFormation .yaml template](https://github.com/Azure/Azure-Purview-Starter-Kit/tree/main/Amazon/AWS/RDS) required for this procedure from the Azure GitHub repository.

     For example, go to the [Azure-Purview-Starter-Kit/Amazon/AWS/RDS/](https://github.com/Azure/Azure-Purview-Starter-Kit/tree/main/Amazon/AWS/RDS) folder in GitHub.
 Right-click the **RDSPrivateLink_CloudFormation.yaml** file, and select **Save link as**.
 Save the file locally.